tammynpm/my-ctf-challenges/yara-verificator/public-writeup.md

 ### wininet?
 WinINet API is one of the APIs under the Networking and Internet categories in the WinAPI.

 Let's look at the instructions of the challenge again: `the malware disguised itself as a legitimate browser by mimicking common web traffic patterns`.
-This should indicate something.
+This should indicate that there is some traffic happening.
 One of the hints linked to WinINet documentation.

 Basically, `InternetOpen` establishes the Internet connection to the client application.

-### solution
+## solution
 The intended solve is something like this:
 ```shell
 rule http_c2_agent_sample